HORSE MEDICATION AND HEALTH REQUIREMENTS

 Equine Herpes Virus (EHV) Vaccination Requirements

 All horses entering a Michigan pari-mutuel racetrack must have proof of EHV vaccination within the last six months.
-The vaccination certificate must be submitted to a MGCB veterinarian before time of entry and must include the trainer’s name, the signature and phone number of the vet giving the vaccination, the horse’s registered name, the date given, and the product name.
-Horses arriving at the entry gate of a racetrack should have a copy of their vaccination certificate to show the security guard.
+The vaccination certificate must be submitted to a MGCB veterinarian before time of entry.
+The certificate must include the trainer’s name, the signature and phone number of the vet giving the vaccination, the horse’s registered name, the date given, and the product name.
+A copy of a horse’s vaccination certificate must be available to show the security guard when the horse arrives at the racetrack entry gate.

 Trainers must submit proof to the MGCB veterinarian that his/her private vet has prescribed the use of a Cornell Collar and the trainer has been instructed in its proper use.
-A written request is also necessary to discontinue use.
+A written request also is necessary to discontinue the collar’s use.

-All horses competing after a posterior digital neurectomy must provide notice to the MGCB veterinarian and be included on the Heel Nerved Horse list.
+The MGCB veterinarian must receive notice after competing horses undergo a posterior digital neurectomy.
+The horse must be included on the Heel Nerved Horse list.

 Veterinarian’s Unable to Perform List (Vet List)

 A horse placed on the Vet’s List must be released before entry.
-The requirements for release from the Vet’s List vary with the reason the horse was placed on the list.
+Vet’s List release requirements vary with the reason the horse was placed on the list.
 Contact the MGCB veterinarian if you have not been told the requirements for release.
+Trainers with horses on out of state vet lists must meet the vet list requirements for removal in that state.

 Off-Track Use of Medications

-The horse racing law of 1995 states it is a violation for any licensee to have in their possession within the confines of an off-track stable any drug not authorized by the MGCB executive director for use at those locations.
+The horse racing law of 1995 states it is a violation for any licensee to possess within the confines of an off-track stable any drug not authorized by the executive director for use at those locations.
 The executive director authorizes the use of FDA-approved, properly prescribed and labeled therapeutic medications at these sites.
-Questions on off-track use of medications should be addressed to the MGCB at (313) 456-0236.
+Questions on off-track use of medications should be addressed to the MGCB at 313-456-0236.